Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: The standard model and its zero point energy

 \subsection{Zero point energy as a physical entity}

 In the black hole problem, the zero point energy was treated as physical.
-Let us explain how this comes about.
+Let us motivate this.
 As said, the naive (bare) expression for the energy density of the quantum vacuum is divergent.
-That a constant can be subtracted from the bare value is compatible with the Callan-Symanzik equation, the renormalization equation in quantum field theory \cite{peskin2018introduction}.
-This allows to define the renormalized vacuum energy density as the physical energy density.
-For the true vacuum it vanishes, and it can be higher or lower.
+That a constant can be subtracted from the bare value is compatible with the Callan-Symanzik equation, the renormalization equation in quantum field theory \citep{peskin2018introduction}.
+This allows to define the renormalized aether energy density as the physical energy density.
+It can be positive, negative or zero.

-As for the single harmonic oscillator mentioned above, the vacuum modes can be deformed which relates to a finite vacuum energy density, positive or negative.
-For cosmological applications, no boundaries like plates or shells are present, but one may imagine that, e.g., the Higgs mass parameter changes locally a little.
+As for the single harmonic oscillator mentioned above, the aether modes can be deformed which relates to a finite aether energy density, positive or negative.
+For cosmological applications, no boundaries like Casimir plates or shells are present, but an electric field due to a mismatch of $+$ and $-$ charges may take their role.

 In the application to the Casimir effect, to BHs and to the cosmos in the present work, the physical zero point energy does not vanish.
 In each of these cases, this is due to a physical effect.
-For the cosmos, we shall assume that ZPE was injected in the vacuum during the Big Bang, to turn, in the course of time, partly into particles and dark matter.
+For the cosmos, we shall assume that ZPE was injected in the aether during the Big Bang, to turn, in the course of time, partly into particles, fields and dark matter.